pbrisbin/pbrisbin.com/posts/2012-10-01-sharpening_your_tools.md

-Regardless of what editor you choose or how deeply you decide to extend or configure it, the most important thing for a professional programmer regarding his tool set is awareness.
+Regardless of what editor you choose or how deeply you decide to extend or configure it, the most important thing for a professional programmer regarding her tool set is awareness.

 You need to be acutely aware of situations where you do something repeatedly or slowly that you should automate or speed up.
 Quality